 You can go on climbing weekend!
 There you may climb and abseil with an instructor.

-If you can climb 3 routes on the concrete wall without effort, you may participate in the lead climb course.
+If you are a seconding climber, you may participate in the lead climb course.

 Contact TNO or ask the zaalwacht for more information.